Reewarp/WheelFiesta/README.md

 2 - USAGE

+Simply double click "WheelFiesta.ahk".
+Right shift to unsuspend the script (I made it suspended by default).
+Wheel Down to spam left click (dual wheel possible watch the last commit for it).
-Simply double click "WheelFiesta.ahk" and exit the script when you are done.
+Exit the script when you are done.

 ------------------------------------------------------------------------------------------